 A very aesthetically pleasing brunch spot.
 The menu made it hard to decide with all the delicious options.
 We all cleared our plates.
 They also had a craft cocktail list that was unlike anything I have seen before.
 I had the Bring the Beet Back, a passionfruit/pineapple/beetroot cocktail.

 Really interesting name I know.
 This is a pizza spot that our driver recommended to us.
 Coming from NYC and New Jersey I’m never the person to suggest pizza in a different country outside of Italy – until now.
-Again it wasn’t the best pizza in the world, but it was good and this place is more about overall vibes.
+Again it wasn’t the best pizza in the world, but it was good and this place is more about overall vibes than the food itself.
 Firstly, they have a great happy hour with discounted drinks and appetizers.
 Secondly, Fat Badgers is really great for big groups.
 You can order a couple of pies to share around a big table.
 Thirdly, they can make any pizza vegan, which is an awesome accommodation.
 This spot was great and I would suggest it to anyone looking for a happy hour/place to grab a bite before going out.

 Really hip dinner spot.
 It was bustling with people.
-This Asian fusion restaurant would be a great date spot or somewhere to celebrate in big group.
+This Asian fusion restaurant would be a great date spot or somewhere to celebrate in a big group.
 The menu is made up of classic street foods from China, Hong Kong, Vietnam, Malaysia, and Thailand all in a shareable tapas-like design.
-There’s an open concept/chef’s table kitchen so you can see food being prepared too if sitting at the “bar.”
+There’s an open concept/chef’s table kitchen so you can see food being prepared if sitting at the “bar.”
 They didn’t really have anything vegan on the menu so they made something to accommodate.
 I really suggest this spot.
 If you have a bigger group or go at a busier time it may be a good idea to make a reservation.

 Calling all sweet lovers this is the spot for you.
 Only serving up desserts and blasting throw back music (think Avril Lavigne’s Girlfriend) this is the place to come for a sugar high.
-They also have a cookie happy hour with buy one get one cookies in the afternoon.
+They also have a cookie happy hour with buy one get one cookies in the afternoons.

 There is something to do every night in Queenstown.
 Whether you want to dance, go on a bar crawl, drink out of a tea pot or out of an ice cube, play pool and watch sports there’s a bar for you within a 5 minutes walking distance from the center of town.
 So many options.
 Most restaurants turn into bars and I also noticed that many had two sets of happy hours – one during the typical 5-6ish time frame and the other later at night starting around 9pm.